lancs-dsrg/Trees/README.md

 - Slides that give an introduction to regression and classification [trees.pdf](https://github.com/lancs-dsrg/Trees/blob/master/trees.pdf).

 - A directory with the materials for a practical session.
   - The data used in the practical session was obtained from datailluminations available [here](https://github.com/datailluminations).
+It contains data on the number of Toyota Corolla cars.
   - In the R script I:
     - Give a very brief exploratory analysis of the data
     - Build a regression tree with two of the possible 9 predictors